galactic-src/cvport/doc/architecture.md

 1. Create a model consisting only of cells
 2. Add microcells
-3. Add people (static)
+3. Add people
+4. Add something like AssignPeopleToPlaces to distribute people across cells
-4. Add ability for people to be infected (boolean)
+5. Add ability for people to be infected (boolean)
-5. Add some modelling for spread of disease between people
+6. Add some modelling for spread of disease between people

 If I get that far, hopefully by then I'll have some idea of how I should have approached it in the first place and a better way to structure it!